thekvs/cpp-serializers/README.md

 # Build

 This project does not have any external serialization libraries dependencies.
-All (boost, thrift etc.) needed libraries are downloaded and built automatically, but you need enough free disk space to build all components.
+All (boost, thrift etc.) needed libraries are downloaded and built automatically, but you need enough free disk space (approx. 2.3G) to build all components.
 To build this project you need a compiler that supports C++14 features.
 Project was tested with Clang and GCC compilers.

 1. `git clone https://github.com/thekvs/cpp-serializers.git`
 1. `cd cpp-serializers`